 Koninginnebrug

-The Koninginnebrug is a double bascule bridge built in 1929 over the Koningshaven quay.
+The Koninginnebrug is a double-leaf bascule bridge that was built in 1929 over the Koningshaven dock.
+It replaced the swing bridge that previously connected Noordereiland with the left bank of the River Maas.

-This new bridge resulted from a design competition held in 1924, with the winning design by A.H.
-Rood in collaboration with German factories Machinefabrik Augsburg-Nürnberg and the firm Grün&Bilfinger.
+This new bridge was the result of a design competition held in 1924, in which the winning entry came from A.H.
+Rood, in collaboration with the German factories Machinefabrik Augsburg-Nürnberg and the firm Grün Bilfinger.
+City architects W.G.
+Witteveen and A. van der Steur were also involved in its construction.

-The Koninginnebrug was once the biggest double drawbridge in Europe.
-It is important for its architectural and cultural-historical significance, as well as for its typological and structural value.
+At the time of its construction, the Koninginnebrug was the largest double bascule bridge in Europe—widely recognized for its architectural and cultural-historical significance, as well as its typological and structural value.

 Discover other bridges in Rotterdam